sunny123105/RECOMMENDATION-SYSTEM/README.md

+COMPANY : CODTECH IT SOLUTIONS

+NAME : PATEL SUNNY KANAKKUMAR

+INTERN ID : CT04DG881

+DOMAIN : MACHINE LEARNING

+DURATION : 4 WEEK

+MENTOR : NEELA SANTOSH

-This project implements a User-Based Collaborative Filtering recommendation engine using cosine similarity to find similar users and suggest items based on shared preferences.
+DESCRIPTION OF TASK :This project implements a User-Based Collaborative Filtering recommendation engine using cosine similarity to find similar users and suggest items based on shared preferences.
 Collaborative filtering is a widely-used method in recommendation systems across platforms like Netflix, Amazon, and Spotify.
 It provides personalized recommendations by analyzing user behavior, without requiring any item-specific metadata.

   Objective
 The main goal is to recommend top-rated items to a user by identifying other users with similar rating patterns.
 The algorithm is designed to: